McGregor South Africa – Where to Eat, What to do

 Sistars – Fresh bread, cakes, pies, etc. Tasty take-away treats.
 Mon – Fri: 9h00 – 17h30, Sat: 9h30 -15h00.
 076 755 1048.
 At The Old Hotel, Voortrekker Street.
 5 minute walk.

 McGregor Ice serves Gelato in various flavours.
 Open Wednesday to Sunday 12.00 – 18.00.
 More additions to menu soon!
 Next To Karoux, cnr Tindall and Voortrekker.
+Usually also has a Saturday afternoon food market serving pizzas and various sandwich, pasta and tortilla type light meals.
+Bring your own wine along or enjoy a selection of organic juices or pick up some bits to enjoy later.

 This Getaway Magazine Blog post offers some great Dining out information!
 “Places to Eat & Stay in McGregor”